iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#001] Reset.md

 **ConneR**<br>
 　Been five years since my last login.
 Nothing major has changed here apparently.
 Perhaps the thing that changed the most is myself.

-　Everything is a brand-new start. objectives to achieve, music to play.
+　Everything is a brand\-new start. objectives to achieve, music to play.
 Will find a path for myself eventually.

 　L'essentiel n'est pas de vivre, mais de bien vivre.
 ## Replies